Plugin Developers Guide

 It is recommended to use the trace log level to see the logs of your plugin.
 For more information, see loggers.

-Step 5: Test your plugin in the CI pipeline
+Step 4: Test your plugin in the CI pipeline

 Copy the test-plugin job of the GatewayD CI pipeline into the .github/workflows/test.yaml file.
 This job will test your plugin using the GatewayD CLI in development mode.

-Step 6: Test your plugin using this test.yaml workflow
+Step 5: Test your plugin using this test.yaml workflow

 If you have written tests for your plugin, you can use the following workflow to test your plugin.
 Copy the test.yaml workflow into the .github/workflows/ directory of your plugin.
 This workflow will test your plugin using the GatewayD CLI in development mode.

-Step 8: Publish your plugin
+Step 6: Publish your plugin to GitHub

-If you want GatewayD to install your plugin from GitHub, you must adhere to the following rules:
+Now, if you want GatewayD to install your plugin from GitHub, you must adhere to the following rules:

 1. The plugin binary must be named as the repository name, aka. the plugin name.